pepegar/mu-workshop/README.md

 will contains all the utilities for both the `RPC client` and the `RPC server` creation.

-We share the protocol from the `server` with the `client` using the `IDL` files, is to avoid **binary issues** caused for different versions between the `server` and the `client`.
+We share the protocol from the `server` with the `client` using the `IDL` files, to avoid **binary issues** caused for different versions between the `server` and the `client`.

-If you use `sbt "groll next"` you can see how the **protocol** should looks like.
+If you use `sbt "groll next"` you can see how the **protocol** should look like.

 ## Step 3 - Creating a server

 We are going to start on the `server-process` module (realize that `server-common` just contains some common utils and models).
-As we explained before, on this module we are going to implement the service generated from the protocol.
+As we explained before, we are going to implement the service generated from the protocol on this module .

 Once we have implemented our service logic, it's time to create the `server` app itself.